The Prints of Charles Burchfield

 While this project was never carried out, Burchfield and J.J.
 Lankes completed four of the wood engravings.

-Here is one such (atypical for Burchfield, who avoided figure drawing!):
+This one is atypical for Burchfield, who avoided figure drawing!:

 Cain and Abel